Dark photon vortex formation and dynamics: Introduction and summary

 This picture, however, is incomplete.
 Rather, there are vortex like solutions which are the lowest energy solution before the field strength reaches $B_{\rm c2}'$ in eq.~\ref{eq:condition1}.
 In the limit of infinite $\lambda$, these vortex solutions are described by the Nambu-Goto action, integrated along the world sheet of the string vortex~\cite{NambuGoto}

 where the string tension $\mu$ is $\mathcal{O}(v^2)$, with only a logarithmic dependence on the ratio between the string core size and the size of the region which contains the magnetic field [and hence up to $\log(\lambda/g_D^2)$].
-These vortex solutions are very similar to the vortices that form in type II superconductors, the well known Abrikosov vortices~\cite{Abrikosov:1956sx}.
+These vortex solutions are very similar to the vortices that form in type II superconductors, the well known Abrikosov vortices~\cite{Abrikosov:1956sx} (for more details about this analogy and the definition of the variables, see table~\ref{tab:variabledefinitions}).
 In all cases we consider, we find that the vortices form in background energy densities that are significantly smaller than $B_{\rm c2}'^2 =\lambda^2v^4/g_D^2$.
 In particular, they can form in a finite energy density in the limit $g_D\rightarrow 0$.
 The vortex solution is the energetically favorable solution in the background field as long as

 when $\lambda\gg g_D^2$~\cite{Abrikosov:1956sx,Nielsen:1973cs}.
 Therefore, once formed, they will quickly dissipate energy stored in the dark photon dark matter or superradiance cloud and completely change the dynamics of the system as well as the phenomenological consequences.
 We will discuss in detail how these vortices form, how they evolve in the background dark electric and magnetic field, and the phenomenological consequences in the context of dark photon dark matter and a dark photon superradiance cloud.